ARGrzybowski/INST377-Group-Project-Final/README.md

 **Word Lord**

 ## Project Description
-Our group has constructed a web app that allows users to quickly and easily look up words they are unfamiliar with to get pronunciations, definitions, types of speech, and example usages in sentences.
-The app stores search history, allowing users to view previous words they searched.
+Word Lord is a web application that allows users to quickly look up unfamiliar words for their pronunciations, definitions, parts of speech, and example usages in sentences.
+The app also saves search history, enabling users to revisit previously searched words.

-### Features:
-- **Search Functionality:** Users can search for a word and retrieve its pronunciation, definitions, part of speech, and example sentences using the [Free Dictionary API](https://dictionaryapi.dev/).
+- **Search Functionality:** Retrieve word data (pronunciation, definitions, part of speech, example sentences) using the Free Dictionary API.
+[Free Dictionary API](https://dictionaryapi.dev/).
 - **Search History:** A dedicated page where users can see a list of previous words they searched, saved in a Supabase database.
 - **About Page:** A simple page that provides an overview of the web app and how it works.
 - **User-Friendly Interface:** Easy navigation across **Home**, **Search**, **About**, and **Search History** pages.